CSCfi/Minio-OpenShift/README.md

 # Minio-OpenShift

 This template deploys a private object store using [Minio](https://min.io/) in [Rahti](https://rahti.csc.fi/), CSC's OpenShift cluster.
-The template creates a single pod deployment for Minio, which uses PVC as backend volume for storing data.
+The template creates a single pod deployment for Minio, which uses PVC as a backend volume for storing data.
 PVC size is provided to template as parameters & existing PVC could be also used.
+Please follow [Minio User Guide](https://www.markdownguide.org/basic-syntax/) for usage of Minio object store.

 ##Usage